luminiferous-uplands/luminiferous-uplands.github.io/README.md

-# luminiferous-uplands
+# The Luminiferous Uplands

-Lightweight skylands dimension mod, inspired by the Aether mods This branch is the site
+This is the GitHub pages branch.
+See [the site](https://luminiferous-uplands.github.io/).